godrm/Swan/README.md

 Swan is built using Apple’s [IndexStoreDB](https://github.com/apple/indexstore-db) for analyzing.

-Now, [SwiftSyntax](https://github.com/apple/swift-syntax) is removed for scanning source file in directories.
+Now, [SwiftSyntax](https://github.com/apple/swift-syntax) was removed for scanning source file in directories.
 Swan uses files and symbols in xcodeproj and xcworkspace.

 Screenshot